 Think of everything you touch during the day.
 You probably touch door handles, pens, railings and many other things you might not even notice.
 Wash your hands thoroughly for at least 20 seconds before and after you visit the clinic, as well as frequently throughout the day.
 Hand sanitizer stations are also available for our patients throughout our lobbies and care facilities.

 We believe one of the most common ways the coronavirus gets into the body is through hand-to-face contact.
 When at the clinic or out in public, try to avoid touching your face as much as you can to limit the virus’s spread.
 We know it’s not easy, but combined with frequent handwashing, it’s one of the most powerful things you can do to help stop the coronavirus in its tracks.

 Safety first doesn’t mean care second

 Your health is essential.
 If something’s bothering you – or you have a chronic condition that you manage regularly – it’s important to get the right diagnosis or treatment so you can feel your best.
 Putting off health care may complicate your condition or make your recovery more difficult.

 When it’s time to schedule (or reschedule) an appointment, call your clinic or make an appointment with your doctor.
+We’ll always guide you to the best care option for your needs, whether that’s a video visit, phone visit or in-person visit.
 In an emergency, don’t hesitate to call 911 or visit your nearest hospital emergency room.

 It’s definitely an unusual time.
 But medical and dental clinics, specialty centers, and hospitals are still safe places to visit, and we’re as dedicated to your personal health as we are to preventing COVID-19 from spreading further.
 Don’t delay time-sensitive care because of COVID-19 concerns – we’re here to help you with all your health care needs and find the right treatment options for you.